 As noted, the timetable for the SWIFT MT/FIN maintenance process starts with budgeting in July, implementation in the first half of the following year, followed by testing and live operation in the second half.
-The agreement to synchronise the maintenance process for ISO 20022 with the same cycle, optimises resource allocation and planning for participating organisations.
+If the maintenance process for ISO 20022 synchronises with the same cycle, this optimises resource allocation and planning for participating organisations.
+See page 6.